superlinked/external-benchmarks/README.md

 1. **Vector Similarity**: Each query should contain `dot product` similarity scoring against a vector that you grab at random from the dataset.
 Note - if your system caches the vector-specific computations, please rotate a large set of random vectors - otherwise you can use the same vector.
 2. **Filters**: To get the target filter selectivity, please use one of the filter predicates below or similar.
 3. **Results details**: Add `LIMIT 100` to all queries and only retrieve `parent_asin` for each record to minimize networking overhead.
+4. **Vector Search Recall**: We expect that you can tune your system to produce >90% average recall for the ANN index and we expect that you run the above tests with such tunning.

 |Selectivity|Predicate|
 |-|-|